 - Campus-wide: Campus needs include ongoing resources to support emergency/disaster preparedness, data and budget analyses, social media/communications/marketing and event infrastructure.
 The other unique need is for a program to increase community connection on the campus.
 During the year the Executive Dean met with most staff and all faculty on campus.
 The common theme was the lack of connection among staff at the campus and the need for community building.
 There is some financing of this activity that will need to take place. - Academic Affairs: There are needs for enhancements in on-going budgets for Communication Studies (Cinema Series), Fashion and others.
+See Petaluma Campus Academic Affairs budget requests.
+With the unexpected elimination of an Adminstrative Assistant position, which has led to the faculty support area reporting to the Academic Dean, there is now need of addititional adminstrative support.

-See Petaluma Campus Academic Affairs budget requests. - Media Services: See Media Services PRPP
+Media Services: See Media Services PRPP

-- Mahoney Library: See Library PRPP - Student Services: While there are significant funds available for student services initiatives, there are gaps in the Petaluma campus.
+Mahoney Library: See Library PRPP

+• Student Services: While there are significant funds available for student services initiatives, there are gaps in the Petaluma campus.
 First, it is clear that there is a need for a campus Dean of Student Services: a position that was eliminated in favor of a Director position two years ago.
 The split of student services leadership has created confusion among the campus staff, and the lack of the unifying effect of that position is keenly felt.
-There are also needs for a communications position for the campus that would handle social media, assist with in-reach to students around course enrollment, and increase communication among the campus. - Facilities Operations: See Facilities Operations PRPP.
+There are also needs for a communications position for the campus that would handle social media, assist with in-reach to students around course enrollment, and increase communication among the campus.

+• Facilities Operations: See Facilities Operations PRPP.